aallendez/holonote/REPORT.md

 Holonote has evolved from an early prototype into a more stable, production-ready system.
 I focused on correctness, automation, deployment reliability, and observability.

+### Fixed Issues from Assignment 1

+I fixed the following issues from Assignment 1:
+- Added an .env.example file to root folder and frontend/ folder.
+- I added package-lock.json to the repo to avoid regeneration.

 ## Integration Tests

 End-to-end integration tests now validate system behavior using an isolated environment, in-memory SQLite, and a mock authenticated user.
 These tests ensure workflows function correctly across components.